materod-upv/materbot/README.md

 ```
 5) Git add, commit and push the files to the repository.
 6) Test the model.

+## Register a Discord Bot
+1) Open the [Discord delveloper portal](https://discord.com/developers/applications) and login.
+2) Create a new application
+3) Set the clientId and secret in a environment variable

 ## Materbot
 1) Install [flyctl](https://fly.io/docs/flyctl/install/)